tokyolatter04/ChatApp/README.md

 ## Messaging Protocol

 The custom stream-based messaging protocol is an encrypted JSON based protocol.
 Each message consists of a header and a body, the header contains the size of the body and a SHA256 hash of the body to ensure the data received is correct.
 Each packet has its own channel, this is a string in the header which describes what the packet is, for example a ChatMessage object would have the header "message".
+Messages are GZIP compressed and AES encrypted before they are sent

 Message Packet Structure:
 - HEADER_DATA
 - PACKET_SPLITTER (Delimiter to seperate the header data from the packet body)
 - PACKET_BODY
-- Compress and encrypt the packet before sending

 ## Interface